CONTENTSTART

 Chances are your lender will be willing to work with you if you’re struggling to make your payments.
 This is especially true during a recession, natural disaster, or other large scale event with an economic impact.

-As The Bank of You, North Shore Bank is here to help you achieve your financial goals.
+North Shore Bank is here to help you achieve your financial goals.
 Browse more of our financial literacy resources by clicking here.

 Do not rely upon the information provided in this content when making decisions regarding financial or legal matters without first consulting with a qualified, licensed professional.
 Furthermore, while we have made good faith efforts to ensure that the information presented was correct as of the date the content was prepared, we are unable to guarantee that it remains accurate today.
 North Shore Bank expressly disclaims any liability arising from the use or misuse of these materials and, by visiting this site, you agree to release North Shore Bank from any such liability.